 If you need to resit or retake

+If you do not pass a module at the first sit, you will normally get an automatic resit.
 If you need to resit a module, you will be assessed again for the entire component/s you have not passed, even if you passed some of the work at the first sit and even if you had a missed assessments or exceptional removal of marks application accepted.
 You do not need to pay for a resit.

 If you have a resit, this is shown in your academic record using a code.
 For example:

 - 1RA – This is your first attempt at the module and you need to resit component A

 - 1RB – This is your first attempt at the module and you need to resit component B

 - 1RALL – This is your first attempt at the module and you need to resit all components.

 If the code starts with a ‘2’, that means it is your second attempt at the module.
 A ‘3’ would mean your third attempt and so on.

 Resits are primarily opportunities for students who have failed the original assessment or who were unavailable at the first sit, e.g. due to illness.